 Connecticut: Women get some privacy

-A Connecticut reproductive rights advocate named Estelle Griswold took the state to court over its 19th-century ban on contraception.
+A Connecticut reproductive rights advocate named Estelle Griswold (seen here on the left) took the state to court over its 19th-century ban on contraception.
 The case went all the way to the Supreme Court, which overturned the ban in the landmark 1965 case Griswold v.
 Connecticut.
 The case was a watershed moment that set the first legal precedent for a constitutional right to privacy.